Gwyneth’s Morning Skin Routine

 Then we added pigment to that formula to make two fabulous tinted balms (you get all three versions in the GOOPGENES lip balm trio).
 There’s a rose and a darker, garnet shade, which is my favorite.
 I put it on my lips, then blend a little onto my cheeks.
 That’s kind of my super low-maintenance makeup routine.
 There you have it.

-Sunscreen—this one’s moisturizing, it sinks in like a dream (it’s a Black-owned brand, and the founder, Katonya Breaux, worked hard to make it blend into any skin tone), and it’s all-mineral SPF 30.
+Mineral sunscreen—this one’s moisturizing, it sinks in like a dream (it’s a Black-owned brand, and the founder, Katonya Breaux, worked hard to make it blend into any skin tone), and it’s SPF 30.

 My routine varies at this point depending on whether I’m working from home or the office.
 If I’m working from home—which I currently do two or three times a week—I use that would-be commuting time to take a sauna.